estenberg/cfe-docker/README.md

 Docker monitors one process in each container and the container lives or dies with that process.
 CFEngine-managed Docker containers solve a couple of problem areas related to this:

 * It is possible to easily start multiple processes within a container, all of which will be managed automatically
 * If a managed process dies, e.g. due to a bug in application code, CFEngine will start it again within 1 minute
 * The container will live as long as the CFEngine scheduling daemon (cf-execd) lives

 ## Usage

+This guide assumes you have Docker installed and working.
+Instructions can be found at the [Docker web site](http://www.docker.io/gettingstarted/#h_installation).

 There are three steps: